MoCA: Multi-modal Cross-masked Autoencoder for Time Series in Digital Health: Methods

 \subsection{Masking Schemes}

-With a specified mask ratio $\rho$, we randomly mask a proportion $\rho$ of the tokenized time series patches.
-The model then uses a Vision Transformer (ViT) \cite{vit} architecture, consisting of an encoder and decoder (detailed in Appendix \ref{model_arch}), where the encoder processes the unmasked patches to generate latent representations, which the decoder uses to reconstruct the masked patches.
-The choice of which patches to mask is crucial.
-In MoCA, we propose the following masking schemes:
+Given a mask ratio $\rho$, a proportion $\rho$ of tokenized patches is randomly masked before being passed to the model.
+The encoder processes only the unmasked patches to generate latent representations, while the decoder reconstructs the missing patches.
+The choice of masking strategy is therefore critical, as it determines what contextual information the model must rely on.
+We evaluate two approaches:

-\textbf{Cross-modality masking}.
-This approach masks patches in different modalities independently across time windows.
-Intuitively, cross-modality masking introduces more flexibility, leading to a more diverse distribution of modalities at each time window in both unmasked and masked patches.
-In multi-modal health data, patches from different modalities often exhibit strong cross-modality correlations in the same and nearby time windows.
-The proposed cross-modality masking scheme leverages cross-modal correlations effectively to enhance representation learning between unmasked and masked patches.

-\textbf{Synchronized masking}.
-As a comparison, an alternative approach is to simultaneously mask patches from all modalities at the same time windows.
-Several MAE approaches for multivariate time series adopt the synchronized masking \cite{li2023ti, zhang2023trid} by treating multivariate time series from different modalities as channels when applying the vision MAE.
-Essentially, synchronized masking is a constrained masking strategy in which patches from different modalities must be selected as masked or unmasked simultaneously within the same time window.
+\textbf{Cross-modality Masking (for MoCA)} In MoCA, patches from different modalities are masked \textbf{independently} across time windows.
+This masking scheme provides more flexibility and allows the model to infer missing signals in one modality from the remaining signals in other modalities at the same or nearby time points.
+Such cross-modality dependencies are common in wearable device data (e.g., accelerometer and gyroscope streams often exhibit correlated but complementary patterns).
+Cross-modality masking encourages the encoder to learn richer representations that preserve both within-modality structure and cross-modality relationships critical for downstream tasks.